How Brand Identity and Lead Generation Drive Sales

 Should my brand identity evolve based on lead generation results?

 Yes, but carefully.
-Use lead generation data to refine how you express your brand, not to change it fundamentally.
+Use lead-generation data to refine how you express your brand, not to fundamentally change it.
 If specific messages or visual elements consistently outperform others, incorporate these learnings into your broader brand expression.

 How frequently should I refresh my brand identity?